elijahqi/Codeforces/Codeforces Round 780 Div3.md

 # Codeforces Round 780 Div3 Summary

 ## Problem A
-This is the problem that
+This is the problem is similar to the one in mathmatical induction.
+But the given is 1 and 2.
+Then these two must can construct consecutive number.
+Then we only need to check whether we have a.
+If we have a then we can directly calculate the answer.

 ```cpp
 #include<cstdio>